mnemnion/mnemnion.github.io/source/_posts/2013-10-05-the-urbit-has-landed.markdown

 ##Level Three

-Level Three is the Executional layer, wherein we get to specify what we want our machine to do.
+Level Three is the Executive layer, wherein we get to specify what we want our machine to do.
 Generally that's a programming language of some sort.

 Here the difference in approach becomes clear.
 From cgy's perspective, Urbit's Level Three is written in Hoon.
 From my perspective, Urbit's L3 is written in Hoon, C, Nock and Markdown.